Your response helps us make our online experience better to provide content that is specific to your role.

 Elevate RubberGard EPDM 1.5 mm

-These attributes are in line with the latest assessment published by the Dutch Institute for Building Biology and Ecology (NIBE), which states that EPDM roofing membranes are the most environmentally friendly choice for flat roofs.
-The evaluation, which is carried out by NIBE every two years, compares the initial costs (material and installation costs) as well as all hidden environmental costs (raw material consumption, energy consumption during production) of roofing membranes from different manufacturers.
-NIBE’s assessment concluded that mechanically attached and fully adhered EPDM roofing membranes have the lowest hidden costs and awarded them a "Class 1" classification.
+The sustainable features of EPDM are widely recognized by institutions and environmental organizations.
+Greenpeace, GreenTeam and the Dutch Institute for Building Biology and Ecology (NIBE) have named it as the roofing membrane with the least environmental impact that offers a durable, long-term solution for modern architecture.
+In its latest evaluation, NIBE states that EPDM roofing membranes are the most environmentally friendly choice for flat roofs.
+What are the specific criteria of this evaluation?
+Carried out every two years, it compares the initial costs (material and installation costs) as well as all hidden environmental costs (raw material consumption, energy consumption during production) of roofing membranes from different manufacturers.